ssbsukirat/medicine/Cardiology/Common Atrial Flutter and Macroreentrant and Multifocal Atrial Tachycardias.md

 # Atypical Atrial Tachycardia
 - Macroreentrant atrial tachycardias (ATs) that are not dependent on conduction through the cavotricuspid isthmus
 - in either atria and associated with scar
+- in RA only when right atriotomy as part of cardiac surgery
+- LA flutter and perimitral LA flutter are commonly seen after extensive left atrial ablation for atrial fibrillation or atrial surgery
+- similar to common atrial flutter but with different P- wave morphologies
+- difficult to distinguish from focal AT, and in most cases, the mechanism can only be confirmed by an electrophysiology study
+# MANAGEMENT
+-